 More About the Author

-- Sara is from Austin, TX and currently attends college in northern Texas.
+- Sara is from Austin, TX and currently attends college at UNT.
 She’s an Art and Design Studies major with a minor in entrepreneurship.
 Sara is also newly married.
-She runs her own blog at sarastrives.wordpress.com, and is also an art gallery attendant.
+She runs her own blog at sarastrives.com, and is also an art gallery manager.
 She enjoys writing about her experience as an art student, her struggle with mental illness, and her college experiences and lifestyle.
 Sara's favorite thing to do is sit with her husband, Max, and her emotional support dog, Norman, and watch way too much Criminal Minds.